Sqlldr Control File Defaultifempty

 Specifying Command-Line Parameters in the Control File

-clause.
+You can specify command-line parameters in the SQL*Loader control file using the OPTIONS clause.
 This can be useful when you typically invoke a control file with the same set of options.
-The OPTIONS
+The OPTIONS clause precedes the LOADDATA statement.

 OPTIONS Clause

-clause.
+The following command-line parameters can be specified using the OPTIONS clause.
 These parameters are described in greater detail in Chapter 7.

-clause that you could use in a SQL*Loader control file:
+The following is an example use of the OPTIONS clause that you could use in a SQL*Loader control file:

 Note: Parameter values specified on the command line override parameter values specified in the control fileOPTIONS clause. |